 - The risks and complications of the procedure

 After discussing the details of the arm lift.
 The surgeon will ask about the patient's medical history:

 - Use of alcohol, tobacco or recreational drugs

 - Previous surgeries.

-Your surgeon will also examine your upper arms and take photos of them for your medical records.
-They will then present to you with your treatment options.
+The surgeon will also examine the upper arms and take photos of them for medical records.
+They will then present to the patient with their options.
 The surgeon will base these options on:

 - The best surgical approach to the problem you have expressed